Transgressive (linguistics): Slovak

 In Slovak, only the present transgressive form exists, and it does not inflect for gender or number.

 Polish

-In Polish, transgressives are usually called "adverbial participles" (imiesłowy przysłówkowe) and inflect neither for gender nor for number.
+In Polish, transgressives are usually called "adverbial participles" (imiesłowy przysłówkowe) and do not inflect for gender or number.
 There are two kinds of such participles: anterior (only from perfective verbs) and contemporary (only from imperfective verbs).
 The anterior participle (related to the Czech past transgressive) expresses an event earlier than the event described by the main clause, while the contemporary adverbial participle expresses an event simultaneous with the event described by the main clause.
 Nowadays, especially the anterior participle is unused in the spoken language and rare in the written language.

 The contemporary adverbial participle can be derived by adding the ending -c to the third-person plural present form of an imperfective verb (or by adding the ending -ąc to the present stem of an imperfective verb):